-- reviews an independent report on the appropriateness, effectiveness and adequacy of Suncorp's ERMF at least every three years - undertakes an internal review of Suncorp's ERMF regularly, including updates during FY22 - endorses for Board approval an annual declaration to APRA in relation to risk management, as required by APRA's Prudential Standard CPS 220 Risk Management.
+- reviews an independent report on the appropriateness, effectiveness and adequacy of Suncorp's ERMF at least every three years, including during FY23 - oversees regular reviews of Suncorp's ERMF, including updates during FY23 - endorses for Board approval an annual declaration to APRA in relation to risk management, as required by APRA's Prudential Standard CPS 220 Risk Management.

-Further information about Suncorp's approach to risk management, including the structure and objectives of the Internal Audit function, is provided in the risk management section on page 50.
+Further information about Suncorp's approach to risk management, including the structure and objectives of the Internal Audit function, is provided in the risk management section on page 35.

-Management of environmental and social risks
+Management of environmental and social risks and sustainability governance